dorsolich/miscellaneous/README.md

 # miscellaneous

-This project is done with the purpose of exporing and testing various python features.
+This project is done with the purpose of exploring and testing various python features.

-Some packages have been done completery developed by me and the main code has been taken from somewhere else.
+Each package explores a python-related feature.
+There are solutions to coding challenges, any piece of exploratory model analysis (transformers..), pytests...